 - Online fax

-As the company grew, RingCentral recognized the opportunity to market their communication solution to healthcare organizations as well.
-That’s why they’ve invested significant efforts to ensure the platform and the team messaging app are fully HIPAA compliant.
+RingCentral recognized the opportunity to market its communication solution to healthcare organizations.
+The company invests significant efforts to make sure the platform and the team messaging app are fully HIPAA compliant.

-RingCentral includes all the required infrastructural safeguards that enable healthcare providers to leverage their services in a HIPAA compliant manner.
+RingCentral offers all the required infrastructural safeguards, allowing healthcare providers to leverage their services in a HIPAA-compliant manner.
 These include: